Raku/doc/writing-docs/EXAMPLES.md

 ### Other languages

-We're just testing Raku here: to skip another language, use `:lang`
+We're just testing Raku here: to mark as another language, use `:lang`, and this will avoid testing:

     =begin code :lang<tcl>
     puts "this is not Perl"